Dr Zinnia Mevawalla

 Projects

-- This project is a collaboration between Glasgow City Council (GCC) and the Strathclyde Institute of Education.
+This project is a collaboration between Glasgow City Council (GCC) and the Strathclyde Institute of Education.
 It aims to support leaders in early years settings by equipping them with knowledge, strategies, and research-driven insights to enhance inclusive practices.
+This research project has been funded as KE (£8,912).

 their thinking around working with and for an increasingly diverse learning